Embedded Systems Downloads

 - Terminal interface:

-- OSX: use "screen" (should already be installed): more details
+- OSX: use "screen" (should already be installed with your

-Note: the precise name may be different on your machine.
+Note: the precise /dev name may be different on your

 - Linux: install ckermit.

 Download both drivers and save them into a new folder:

 (Note: this procedure may not be necessary for Windows 10)

 Plug in Arduino board into USB.
 If you haven't installed the driver

 before, it will pop up a window and ask for driver.
 Choose "browse my